dainst/idai-field/config/README.md

 idai-field-client/config/Relations.json
 ```

 exist.
 These files are provided as template files.
-To use them, simply
+These get automatically created
-make copies of each of them.
+by `npm run build` from their template suffixed counterparts in case they do not exist.

 The template files are meant to show general usage.
 See below for more in depth discussion of configuration options.